-Tax can often be confusing for new business owners.
+Tax can often be confusing for new business owners with GST Cheat Sheet.
 Take the Goods and Services Tax (GST) and Harmonized Sales Tax (HST) for example – not everyone is required to charge it, and in some provinces it is combined with the retail tax into the HST.

-GST is a 5% tax on most goods and services.
+GST Cheat Sheet is a 5% tax on most goods and services.
 Most Canadian businesses are responsible for collecting or remitting the GST / HST on taxable goods and services.

 Even though taxes differ based on where your business is located, it is very important to know that the rules of when you start collecting are the same.